2014 Australian Grand Prix: Post race

 Daniel Ricciardo was disqualified from the race for a breach of Article 5.1.4 of the Formula One Technical Regulations, which govern the maximum allowable rate at which fuel may flow into the engine.
-The team were also referred to the stewards for using an unauthorised method of measuring the fuel flow.
-Kevin Magnussen was thus promoted to second with Jenson Button up to third.
+The team were also referred to the stewards for using an unauthorized method of measuring the fuel flow.
+Magnussen was thus promoted to second with Jenson Button up to third.
 It was Button's 50th and final podium finish, but the podium ceremony took place before Ricciardo's exclusion which meant Button did not take part in the proceedings.

 Red Bull immediately announced their intention to appeal the disqualification, claiming that the sensors provided by the FIA to measure the fuel flow were unreliable.
 The appeal was heard by the FIA on 14 April, but it was rejected and the disqualification was upheld.
 This meant that McLaren got their first double podium since the 2012 Chinese Grand Prix.

-Kamui Kobayashi was referred to the stewards as well for his involvement in the first-lap collision with Felipe Massa and Kimi Räikkönen.
+Kamui Kobayashi was referred to the stewards as well for his involvement in the first-lap collision with Massa and Räikkönen.
 The stewards decided not to take any further action against him after they determined that the accident was triggered by a mechanical failure on his Caterham.